Skip to content

 • Promotion + household_excess + household_overflow (§5.2.2 phases D-F) handle the opposite direction.
 If the OA has people left over (the household table didn't account for them), existing households are loosened ("0 0 2 0"">=0 >=0 2 0") and topped up via probabilistic excess steps, with the final overflow rounds guaranteeing every person ends up housed.

-• Relationship rules + backtracking (§5.2.3) make sure that even after demotion/promotion, the resulting households remain demographically plausible — kids end up with adults of a parent-aged spread, couples have realistic age and sex compatibility, etc.
+• Relationship rules + backtracking (§5.2.3) make sure that even after demotion/promotion, the resulting households stay demographically plausible, so kids end up with adults of a parent-aged spread and couples have realistic age and sex compatibility.

 The order matters: structurally constrained households (families with kids, multi-generational) are formed first, while there's a full population to choose from.
 Looser, flexible patterns are formed last so they can absorb whatever's left without breaking realism elsewhere.
 The phases below are arranged accordingly.